Join the Movement

 Paul Jones, House District 59

-Paul Jones was born in Colorado.
-Though he just retired, he was a Game Warden and law enforcement officer for over 20 years.
-He and his wife, Kathy, a teacher, have been married for 24 years and have raised two boys, aged 19 and 17.
-Paul is running because he believes It’s time for ordinary citizens to take back the political process and to be in the state legislature, people who can actually be stateswomen and statesmen, not Democrats or Republicans.
+Paul Jones was born, raised and spent his entire career as a Game Warden and law enforcement officer in Colorado.
+He and his wife, Kathy, a teacher, have been married for 24 years and have raised two boys in Southwest Colorado, aged 19 and 17.
+Paul is running because he believes it’s time for our political system to answer to the people again.
+Our legislature needs ordinary citizens who can actually be stateswomen and statesmen, not Democrats or Republicans.